tbfleming/em-shell/README.md

 # Current status
 * Runs on Chrome
-* Firefox doesn't work yet
+* Firefox doesn't work yet; its service worker implementation is under development
-  * bug in my service worker detection code?
-I copied and pasted from MDN.
 * Some built-in commands work
 * Some vfork-exec commands work
 * Crashes after a couple minutes of inactivity